 As we entered, there was a small corridor with the door to the bathroom on the right.
 Beyond this was an arch into the lounge area, where the sofa bed had been made up.
-A large square window overlooked the River Vltava, Stvanice Island and the road below, as well as a canoe slalom course and a tennis center.
+A large square window overlooked the River Vltava, Stvanice Island, and the road below, as well as a canoe slalom course and a tennis center.
 To the left, there were double sliding-glass doors, wood-framed, with long chrome handles into the main bedroom.
 One window in here had a side view of the Allianz building and the other looked over the river.

 The cream, patterned wallpaper was complemented by the beige, gold, and black diamond-patterned carpet.
-The lounge area had two walls covered in a beige wall covering and two in a lighter cream color.
-Furniture was in a walnut-colored wood, matching the skirting board and frame around the doorway through to the bedroom.
+The lounge area had two walls covered in a beige wall covering and two in a light cream color.
+Furniture was in walnut-colored wood, matching the skirting board and frame around the doorway through to the bedroom.
 In the lounge area, there were two modern art paintings on the wall above the sofa and the chair, as well as two smaller canvases above the desk.
 There were full-length net curtains in the lounge and striped beige, brown and blue curtains to the floor.
 Shorter nets and matching curtains were in the bedroom, which was papered in a cream stripe.

-Near the bathroom, there was a dark wood framed curved mirror.
+Near the bathroom, there was a dark wood-framed curved mirror.
 Useful for checking your appearance before leaving the room.

 In the opposite corner of the lounge, there was a tall slim cupboard with a mirror in the door, a long chrome handle, and six shelves.
 A cupboard next to it contained a minibar.
 Remove anything from here at your peril, as it was automatically detected.
-Above this, there was a black marble top with tea and coffee making facilities.
+Above this, there was a black marble top with tea and coffee-making facilities.

-The wardrobe was located in the corner of the bedroom near the sliding doors.
+The wardrobe was in the corner of the bedroom near the sliding doors.
 It had a deep hanging space with 9 hangers and a high cupboard.
 There was a single panel mirror in one of the doors, which both had long vertical chrome handles.